urql-graphql/urql/docs/basics/react-preact.md

 it.](../api/urql.md#usequery)

 ## Mutations

-This guide covers how to send mutations in React and Preact, which share almost the same API.

 Both libraries offer a `useMutation` hook and a `Mutation` component.
 The latter accepts the same parameters but we won't cover it in this guide.
 [Look it up in the API docs if you prefer